getsentry/sentry-javascript/README.md

 # sentry-replay

-Note: This integration is currently a work-in-progress.
+Note: Session Replay is currently in alpha.

 ## Pre-requisites